skypjack/entt/docs/md/meta.md

 Once the web of reflected types has been constructed, it's a matter of using it at runtime where required.<br/>
-All this has the great merit that, unlike the vast majority of the things present in this library and closely linked to the compile-time, the reflection system stands in fact as a non-intrusive tool for the runtime.
+All this has the great merit that the reflection system stands in fact as a non-intrusive tool for the runtime, unlike the vast majority of the things offered by this library and closely linked to the compile-time.

 To search for a reflected type there are a few options: